bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 The spinner had had the text "noon", "evening", and "tomorrow" engraved.
 This way they could reuse the same sign whenever they went out, but modify it to show clients who came by about when to expect them back.

-*Well, it's pretty early in the day, but 'noon' should cut it*, Adrex thought to himself, as he placed it on the door, locked it, and headed towards the twins and their shop.
+Adrex turned it to *noon*, placed it on the door, locked it, and headed towards the twins and their shop.
-He had tried to figure out how to conceal how he could ask questions, that wouldn't give away what he was making, or planning to make at least.
+He had tried to figure out how to conceal how he could ask questions, that wouldn't give away what he was making - or planning to make at least.
-He'd made a small list of phrases he thought would not give away too much, yet stay close enough to the subject.
+He had made a small list of phrases he thought would not give away too much, yet stay close enough to the subject.
 Basically, he needed to know why rockets took so long to fly off, what made them fly, and if they could fly straight in any way.
 That could be wrapped into some questions that wouldn't spark too much of an interest with the twins.